• Skip to primary navigation

 You’ll need a heavy casserole dish or shallow pot with a lid.

-• Then add the rest of the shrimp, followed by the rest of the garlic, parsley and chili powder.
+4. Then add the rest of the shrimp, the rest of the garlic, parsley, chili powder and salt.
+Drizzle with olive oil.

 raw shrimp, garlic, parsley and spices in a casserole